What will my Five-Week program classes be like?

 - Private Instruction-A half-hour lesson each week on your principal instrument.

-- Performance Perspectives-Two hours per week; performances and clinics that will introduce important career and performance instruction, information, and insight from some of the finest performers and songwriters in the music industry.
-Notable artists who have recently visited the Five-Week Program include John Mayer, the Bad Plus, John Blackwell, Terence Blanchard, Jim James (My Morning Jacket), Billy Bragg, Paula Cole, Larry Carlton, Terri Lyne Carrington, Ron Carter, Larry Coryell, Lalah Hathaway, Richie Havens, Lettuce, Wyclef Jean, Patty Larkin, Christian McBride, Lewis Nash, Patrice Rushen, John Scofield, T.M.
+- Performance Perspectives-Two hours each week; performances and clinics that will introduce important career and performance instruction, information, and insight from some of the finest performers and songwriters in the music industry.
+Notable artists who have recently visited the Five-Week Program include John Mayer, the Bad Plus, John Blackwell, Terence Blanchard, Jim James (My Morning Jacket), Billy Bragg, Guthrie Govan, Paula Cole, Larry Carlton, Terri Lyne Carrington, Ron Carter, Larry Coryell, Lalah Hathaway, Richie Havens, Lettuce, Wyclef Jean, Patty Larkin, Christian McBride, Lewis Nash, Patrice Rushen, John Scofield, T.M.
 Stevens (Shocka Zooloo), Susan Tedeschi, and many more.

 - Visiting Artists-Lectures and demonstrations by performers, songwriters, film composers, music business experts, and music professionals from every sector of the industry.
-Notable artists who have recently visited Berklee include Amanda Palmer, Jane Ira Bloom, George Duke, Melissa Ferrick, Dawaun Parker, Trina Hamlin, Will Kennedy, Dave Liebman, Bob Mintzer, Bernard Purdy, Noel Redding, Derek Trucks, and many more.
+Notable artists who have recently visited Berklee include Amanda Palmer, Livingston Taylor, Jane Ira Bloom, George Duke, Melissa Ferrick, Dawaun Parker, Trina Hamlin, Will Kennedy, Dave Liebman, Bob Mintzer, Bernard Purdy, Noel Redding, Derek Trucks, and many more.
 Visiting artist clinics are open to all students.
 The visiting artists are announced at the start of the program.

 You will be asked to choose one of the following two-hour lecture classes: